 The liftglass release system includes the liftgate mounted switch, a mechanical latch equipped with an electric release solenoid, and a limit switch integral to the liftgate latch mechanism.
 The limit switch automatically enables or disables the liftglass release circuitry, depending upon the position of the liftgate latch lock mechanism.
-The liftgate latch can be unlocked or locked using the key in the liftgate lock cylinder, the power lock system, or the remote keyless entry transmitter.
+The liftgate latch can be unlocked or locked using the key in the liftgate lock cylinder, the power lock system, or the Remote Keyless Entry (RKE) transmitter.